 Usually this doesn’t happen until we've tried every method out there to try to get RID of the emotional pain, which only feeds energy to it.
 If you have found yourself here and are reading this, you are ready for something different that works.
 You are standing at the threshold into true healing.

 I greet you with love and understanding.
 I acknowledge and celebrate your courage – the part of you that has said “I’m open.
-I'm ready to see all this from a different perspective.”
+I'm ready to look at my suffering from a different perspective.”

 We all have unique predispositions.
 Some of us are more physically oriented, while others are more mentally or emotionally oriented.